 The PhD Colloquium and Poster Session at the ACM SIGSIM PADS conference is an exciting opportunity for PhD students to present their work to the research community!

-This year, we will be accepting extended-abstract submissions of doctoral work in simulation and modeling research areas.
+Following PADS tradition, we focus on students.
+Again this year, we will be accepting extended-abstract submissions of doctoral work in simulation and modeling research areas.
 Abstracts accepted to the colloquium will be published in the conference proceedings, giving students a citable publication.
-We highly encourage any researchers in SIGSIM-PADS associated topic areas to recommend their students apply as this provides them with a number of opportunities:
+We strongly encourage any researchers in the simulation areas to recommend their students apply as this provides them with many opportunities:

 - Experience with presenting their own research with colleagues in a conference setting